Russell-Waterhouse/blog/content/post/package-managers.md

-I'm using the term "production software" here as a loosely defined term for software that has found product-market fit, and this is the version of software that is either the final release (like a game) or you plan to maintain for a long period of time (i.e. years).
+I'm using the term "production software" here as a loosely defined term for software that has found product-market fit, and this is the version of software that is either the final release (like a game) or you plan to maintain for a long period of time (at least 2 years).

-In that kind of software, things like performance, stability, executable size, etc. Usually start to matter.
+In that kind of software, things like performance, stability, executable size, and such, usually start to matter.
 Security matters anytime you have something on the internet, so that goes without saying.

 I think package managers work against all of these.